Seminar Leaders:

 This workshop seeks to bring together advanced graduate students in the field of the Spanish Borderlands to bolster intellectual exchange and create community among graduate students and interested faculty working on similar or related topics.
 Successful workshop presentation proposals should highlight new and emerging research on the Spanish Borderlands and focus on some aspect of California, Arizona, New Mexico, Texas, Louisiana, Florida, or related regions from the sixteenth through the nineteenth centuries.

-Organized with generous support from the USC-Huntington Early Modern Studies Institute, The Huntington-USC Institute on California and the West, The Huntington Library, Art Museum, and Botanical Gardens, and the UC Riverside Department of History.
+Additional support offered by the the Huntington-USC Institute on California and the West, UC Riverside Department of History, and The Huntington Library, Art Museum, and Botanical Gardens.